 Analysis

-505 employees are female (87.7%) with 71 employees being male (12.3%).
-The Trust has a female CEO, with 128 female employees in the upper quartile.
+486 employees are female (87.10%) with 72 (12.90%) employees being male.
+The Trust has a female CEO, with 132 (78.1%) female employees in the upper quartile.
 The Trust also has a higher proportion of female workers in each quartile overall.
-Of the 71 males employed, 38 (53.5%) are in the upper quartile which therefore distorts the overall gender pay gap.
+Of the 72 males employed, 37 (51.38%) are in the upper quartile which therefore distorts the overall gender pay gap.

 Whilst the Trust does not have variation in pay between employees performing the same like for like roles, proportionally more men are in teaching and leadership roles across the Trust than in the lower paid support staff roles.
 The distribution of women employees across the four quartiles is more consistent.
-Females employed in the upper quartile have increased this reporting period.
+Females employed in the upper quartile have reduced slightly this reporting period (77.1% female in 2023 compared to 76.4%).
 This creates a gender pay gap when considering whole workforce data.

-The above data shows that females average a higher pay in the upper middle and lower middle quartiles.
-There is a shift from the previous year in the lower quartile where more males have been employed in this reporting period into jobs captured in that quartile.
+The above data shows that females average a higher pay in the upper middle, lower middle and lower quartiles.

 In considering the Trust data on gender and pay rates, the Trust noted that the Department for Education ‘School Teacher Workforce’ data reports that teaching is a female dominated occupation.
 The data they publish shows that the school workforce is becoming even more female dominated with the proportion of men in teaching roles in primary schools having declined.
-In 2022/23, the teaching workforce was 76% female.
 The Trust data aligns to this report, although to a greater extent.

 Challenges around pay, workload, wider terms and conditions and budgetary pressure nationally, impacts the number of employees being retained in the education workforce.
 This is supported in the following research: